vidify/vidify/README.md

 ```

 ### Audio synchronization
 Vidify has an audio synchronization feature currently under testing.
-The full repository is in [vidify/audiosync](https://github.com/vidify/audiosync), being a separate repo so that it can be installed optionally, and to keep Vidify modular.
+The full repository is in [vidify/audiosync](https://github.com/vidify/audiosync), being a separate repo so that it can be installed optionally.

 This feature is only available on Linux for now.
-And this feature is much more precise on a lightweight video player like Mpv.
+It's much more precise on a lightweight video player like Mpv.
 You can install it with `pip install vidify[audiosync]`, along with the following dependencies:

 * FFTW: `libfftw3` on Debian-based distros.
 * ffmpeg: `ffmpeg` on most repositories.
 It must be available on your path.
+* pulseaudio: `pulseaudio`, pre-installed on most repos.
 * youtube-dl: this is installed by default with Vidify, but make sure it's available on your path.

 It's also available as [`vidify-audiosync`](https://aur.archlinux.org/packages/vidify-audiosync) on the AUR, and it comes pre-installed in the vidify snap.